ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2017-02-24-twitter-streaming-using-python.md

 comments: true
 ---

 Streaming tweets can be a fun exercise in data mining.
 With almost a million tweets being published everyday, there is an enormous wealth of data that can be gathered, and insights to be discovered.
-Today, we will utilize a powerful Python library called [`tweepy`](http://www.tweepy.org/) to access tweets from the web.
+Today, we will utilize a powerful Python library called [`tweepy`](http://www.tweepy.org/) to access tweets from the web in real-time.

-The __main idea__ is that we will first (1) generate Twitter credentials online by making a _Twitter App_, and then (2) use `tweepy` together with the Twitter credentials in order to stream tweets depending on our filters.
+The main idea is that we will first (1) generate Twitter credentials online by making a _Twitter App_, and then (2) use `tweepy` together with our Twitter credentials to stream tweets depending on our settings.
 We can then opt to (3) save these tweets in a database, so that we can perform our own search queries or (4) export them later as `.csv` files for analysis.

-So here, we will create two files, the Twitter scraper routine `scraper.py`, and the .csv exporter `dumper.py`.
+In this tutorial, we will create two files, the Twitter scraper routine `scraper.py`, and the .csv exporter `dumper.py`.
 Steps 1 to 3 correspond to the scraper while the last step is for the dumper:

 1. [Generate Twitter credentials](#credentials)
 2. [Create the `StreamListener` class using `tweepy`](#listener)